united medicare advisors logo dark

 Cost Structure Low predictable costs.
 You pay a monthly Medigap premium, but usually have very little to pay when you receive care.
 Higher out-of-pocket costs (copays/deductibles) when you receive care, but often has a low or $0 plan premium.

 Prescription Drugs (Part D) Must be purchased separately (as a stand-alone Part D plan).
-Usually Included as part of the plan (MA-PD).
+Usually included as part of the plan (MA-PD).

 If you prioritize flexibility and low, predictable costs, Medigap may be a good fit.
 But if extra benefits and a low monthly premium are more important, consider Medicare Advantage.